jesseward/jellyfin-plugin-lastfm/README.md

 # Developer: Build using Codespaces

-Codespaces is the quickest solution to get up and running.
+GitHub Codespaces is the quickest solution to get started with development.
 Once your codespace is up and running, issue the following to build and start-up Jellyfin.

 ```sh
 cd /workspaces/jellyfin-plugin-lastfm/.devcontainer && make